xueqzhan/kube-rbac-proxy/README.md

       --auth-header-groups-field-separator string   The separator string used for concatenating multiple group names in a groups header field's value (default "|")
       --auth-header-user-field-name string          The name of the field inside a http(2) request header to tell the upstream server about the user's name (default "x-remote-user")
       --auth-token-audiences strings                Comma-separated list of token audiences to accept.
 By default a token does not have to have any specific audience.
 It is recommended to set a specific audience.
+      --authentication-skip-lookup                  If false, the authentication-kubeconfig will be used to lookup missing authentication configuration from the cluster. (default true)
       --client-ca-file string                       If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity corresponding to the CommonName of the client certificate.
       --config-file string                          Configuration file to configure kube-rbac-proxy.
       --ignore-paths strings                        Comma-separated list of paths against which kube-rbac-proxy pattern-matches the incoming request.
 If the requst matches, it will proxy the request without performing an authentication or authorization check.
 Cannot be used with --allow-paths.